ADAPT Firearms Glossary, Tactical Terminology,and Definitions.

 • Red - Specific threat, the fight is now imminent.
 Decision to engage is based on your personal mental trigger, or line in the sand.

 • Black - Immediate engagement, the fight is already on.
-(You may not know until you take the first round.
+(Ex: You may not know you are in a fight until you are struck.)

 (Used in conjunction with Boyd's OODA Loop)